 James is also pursuing his newfound talent for musical theatre.
 In pursuing this passion, he actively works to improve himself in his craft, and looks for opportunities to grow his skills.

 For example, when James was granted a wish by the Make a Wish Foundation, he didn’t make the usual choice of a theme park visit or holiday.
 Instead, he asked to meet theatre actor Simon Gallagher.
-When Simon heard James sing, he said that that James would go far with the right support.
+When Simon heard James sing, he said that James would go far with the right support.

 James has also performed twice for the Ricky Stuart Foundation, which offers respite care for children with autism.
 He loves being a role model and positive guide for other children with autism and is always very proud to be chosen.